 Link shortening services are quite popular.
 They take a long, unwieldy URLs and turn them into short, concise links that are more manageable to share on social media platforms and in marketing content.
 Some services even provide some click analytics.
 This article will detail how to utilize link shortening.

 - Marketing Managers

 Link Shortening Services

-Link shortening services are extremely popular right now.
-They take a long, unwieldy URL and turn it into a short, concise link that is much more manageable to share on social media and in marketing content.
-Some services even provide some click analytics.
+While link shortening services shorten long links, there are some drawbacks.
 The problem with link shorteners, from a marketing and analytics perspective, is that they can provide inaccurate data.
-Often times, the true source of the traffic can be lost during the URL redirect done by the link shortening service and this can lead to inaccurate reporting or campaign attribution.
-If you want to use these services, a good way to ensure that your data remains in tact is by adding a UTM code to your link before running it through the shortening service of your choice.
+Often, the true source of traffic can be lost during the URL redirection done by the link shortening service.
+This can lead to inaccurate reporting or campaign attribution.
+If you want to use these services, a good way to ensure that your data remains intact is by adding a UTM code to your link before running it through the shortening service of your choice.